lara-maleen/Okeanos_Alaska/README.md

 **Usage**

 You are free to use, adapt, and share these materials for non-commercial purposes, provided proper credit is given.
-Please cite the Zenodo dataset and the preprint (or the forthcoming peer-reviewed paper) when using this data or code in your work.
+Please cite the Zenodo dataset and the peer-reviewed paper when using this data or code in your work.

+Beckmann, L. M., Vad, J., & Waller, R. G. (2026).
+Diversity and Environmental Drivers of Deep-Sea Sponge and Coral Communities in Alaska.
+Deep Sea Research Part I: Oceanographic Research Papers, 229, 104683. https://doi.org/10.1016/j.dsr.2026.104683

 For questions regarding the code, data, or workflow, contact: laramaleenbeck@gmail.com